PrabhaKar-Rao/java/section3/HelloWorld/README.md

 2. #### Create a New Project :
      - Click on Create New Project on the welcome screen or go to File > New > Project.
 3. #### Set Up Your Project :
-     - Enter a Project Name for your project.
+     - Enter a Project Name for your project (HelloWorld).
      - Choose a Project Location where you want to save your project files.
      - Select the Language as Java.
      - Build system as IntelliJ.